 Data validation

-Data validation tools surface inconsistencies in a project before they cause analysis errors or surprise drawings.
-The most-used tool in this group is the Explosive Scrubber, which removes orphaned explosive entries that no longer correspond to any active feature.
+Data validation tools surface inconsistencies in a project before they cause analysis errors or noisy output.
+The most-used tool in this group is the Explosive Scrubber, which removes explosive records whose weights are all zero or empty.

 By the end of this lesson you should be able to: